How to choose a driving instructor in Greenwich

 Some of the test routes near Greenwich can involve some difficult lane changes ahead of roundabouts and traffic lights, particularly when the roads are busy.
 If your driving examiner tells you to go in one direction but you realise you’re in the wrong lane, don’t panic!
 Just go in the direction that your lane points you in, as you won’t fail your test for getting the directions wrong (but you will if you try to correct yourself unsafely!).

 A top tip from driving instructors in Greenwich is to expect the unexpected from other road users when taking your test in the area.
 South East London is full of aggressive drivers, and some of the road systems can confuse drivers who aren’t familiar with the area.
 So, keep an eye out for any unexpected behaviour on the road, and be ready to tailor your driving accordingly.

 Where we provide driving lessons in Greenwich

-If you’re looking for driving lessons in Greenwich, we’ve got you covered.
-Some of our most popular areas in and around Greenwich are:
+Some of the most popular areas in and around Greenwich are: